Revised 25 March 2006

 by Ed Buffaloe

 The technique uses lithographic film, which is relatively cheap.
-Liam recommends Arista APH ortho/litho film, which is no longer available.
+Liam recommends Arista APH ortho/litho film, which unfortunately is no longer available.
 Today, making enlarged negatives has been largely replaced by digital processes but, in my experience, the analogue processes are much sharper, if they can be mastered.

 How Reversal Works

 The reversal process for making copy negatives is described in Photographic Facts and Formulas (by E.J.
 Wall, Franklin I. Jordan, and John S. Carroll), published by Amphoto.
 The technique is relatively simple and is essentially the same as that used for black and white motion picture film.
 The film is first developed normally--during which all exposed silver halides are converted to silver.
 But, instead of fixing the image at this point, the developed silver is removed with a non-halogenating bleach.
 What remains is unexposed silver halide.
 This remaining silver halide is then re-exposed under normal room light and developed, producing a negative image.
 No fixing is necessary, as there is no further halide to be removed.
 The primary difficulty with this technique is controlling contrast--special reversal films were usually recommended which are no longer available.

 Flashing to Control Density